Myndex/SAPC-APCA/README.md

 ### [LIVE VERSION][APCAsite]
 There is a working version with examples and reference material on [the APCA site][APCAsite]

-NOTE: The APCA site is using the old (pre 98charlie) constants, but wil be revised after the constants undergo further evaluation.
+NOTE: **The APCA site is using the old (pre 98charlie) constants**, useful if you want to comapre; APCA will be revised after the constants undergo further evaluation.

 [![](images/APCAFontSelect.png)][APCAsite]